 3. Priority will be given to grassroots agencies with budgets of $500,000 or less.

-4. Priority will be given to agencies that have not previously received grant funding from Orange County.
+4. Priority will be given to agencies that have not previously received grant funding from Orange or Osceola County (for each respective program).

 5. Agencies must commit two agency leaders (ideally a senior staff member and a volunteer board member) to participate in all online sessions and technical assistance (see schedule below and save the dates while awaiting notification of application status).